dominik-99/icpm2024/README.md

 # icpm2024
-Final meta-dataset containing all 422 entries.
+For final meta-dataset containing all 422 entries, see 'meta-dataset.csv' For Appendix, see 'Appendix.pdf'